snozbot/fungus/Docs/command_ref/sprite_commands.md

 # Fade Sprite # {#FadeSprite}
 Fades a sprite to a target color over a period of time.

-Defined in Fungus.Commands.FadeSprite
+Defined in Fungus.FadeSprite

 Property | Type | Description
  --- | --- | ---
-Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded _duration | Fungus.Variables.FloatData | Length of time to perform the fade
+Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded _duration | Fungus.FloatData | Length of time to perform the fade
-_target Color | Fungus.Variables.ColorData | Target color to fade to.
+_target Color | Fungus.ColorData | Target color to fade to.
 To only fade transparency level, set the color to white and set the alpha to required transparency.
 Wait Until Finished | System.Boolean | Wait until the fade has finished before executing the next command

 # Set Clickable 2D # {#SetClickable2D}
 Sets a Clickable2D component to be clickable / non-clickable.

-Defined in Fungus.Commands.SetClickable2D
+Defined in Fungus.SetClickable2D

 Property | Type | Description
  --- | --- | ---
 Target Clickable2 D | Fungus.Clickable2D | Reference to Clickable2D component on a gameobject
-Active State | Fungus.Variables.BooleanData | Set to true to enable the component
+Active State | Fungus.BooleanData | Set to true to enable the component

 # Set Collider # {#SetCollider}
 Sets all collider (2d or 3d) components on the target objects to be active / inactive

-Defined in Fungus.Commands.SetCollider
+Defined in Fungus.SetCollider

 Property | Type | Description
  --- | --- | ---
 Target Objects | System.Collections.Generic.List`1[UnityEngine.GameObject] | A list of gameobjects containing collider components to be set active / inactive
-Target Tag | System.String | All objects with this tag will have their collider set active / inactive Active State | Fungus.Variables.BooleanData | Set to true to enable the collider components
+Target Tag | System.String | All objects with this tag will have their collider set active / inactive Active State | Fungus.BooleanData | Set to true to enable the collider components

 # Set Draggable 2D # {#SetDraggable2D}
 Sets a Draggable2D component to be draggable / non-draggable.

-Defined in Fungus.Commands.SetDraggable2D
+Defined in Fungus.SetDraggable2D

 Property | Type | Description
  --- | --- | ---
 Target Draggable2 D | Fungus.Draggable2D | Reference to Draggable2D component on a gameobject
-Active State | Fungus.Variables.BooleanData | Set to true to enable the component
+Active State | Fungus.BooleanData | Set to true to enable the component

 # Set Mouse Cursor # {#SetMouseCursor}
 Sets the mouse cursor sprite.

-Defined in Fungus.Commands.SetMouseCursor
+Defined in Fungus.SetMouseCursor

 Property | Type | Description
  --- | --- | ---